juntaoy/dali-full-anaphora/README.md

 ## Introduction

+A new version of the system which has a better performance can be find [here](https://github.com/juntaoy/dali-full-anaphora)

 This repository contains code introduced in the following paper:

-An new version of the system which has a better performance can be find [here](https://github.com/juntaoy/dali-full-anaphora)

 **A Crowdsourced Corpus of Multiple Judgments and Disagreement on Anaphoric Interpretation** Massimo Poesio, Jon Chamberlain, Silviu Paun, Juntao Yu, Alexandra Uma and Udo Kruschwitz
 In *Proceedings of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)*, 2019